Fox2Code/FoxMagiskModuleManager/README.md

   (This rule doesn't apply for modules from `Magisk-Modules-Repo` last updated before 2022)
 - Modules owners must be aware of any change made of the distributed version of their modules.

+Please note Androidacy has their Module Repository Policies outlined [on their website](https://www.androidacy.com/module-requirements/?utm_source=foxmmm-readme&utm_medium=web).
+Please refer to that document for the latest changes regarding their Repository.

 If all of these conditions are met you can open an issue for review.
 (And don't forget to include a link to the `modules.json`)